 Strategy Without Goals Is Putting The Cart Before The Horse

-Without goals, it’s hard to know exactly how well your social media strategy is performing.
+Without specific goals in mind, it can be difficult to measure the success of your efforts and make meaningful changes to your approach.
 Clear goals will not only propel your strategy forward, but they will also serve as defined metrics when it comes to measuring your progress.

 Common Social Media Marketing Goals

-Below you will find a list of some common social media marketing goals — decide which of these are most aligned with your business goals.
+Below you will find a list of some common social media marketing goals — decide which of these is most aligned with your business goals.

 - Attract more patients to your practice

 - Improve the quality of health information online

 - Run a disease awareness campaign

 Tip: Research shows that writing down your goals increases the completion rate of goals.

 For a goal to become a reality, it needs to be specific, measurable, attainable, and realistic, as well as time specific — these are often called SMART goals.
 SMART goals are one of the longest-lasting, most popular goal-setting frameworks for business.